AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 Aspect/Pragma Convention
 ~~~~~~~~~~~~~~~~~~~~~~~~

-As you saw in the "Interfacing" section of the Ada introductory course, https://learn.adacore.com/courses/intro-to-ada/chapters/interfacing_with_c.html, when importing and exporting you'll also specify the "convention" for the entity in question.
+As you saw in the :doc:`"Interfacing" section of the Ada introductory course </courses/intro-to-ada/chapters/interfacing_with_c>`, when importing and exporting you'll also specify the "convention" for the entity in question.
 The pragmas for importing and exporting include a parameter for this purpose.
 When using the aspects, you'll specify the :ada:`Convention` aspect too.

 For types, though, you will specify the :ada:`Convention` aspect/pragma alone, without :ada:`Import` or :ada:`Export`.
 In this case the convention specifies the layout for objects of that type, presumably a layout different than the Ada compiler would normally use.
 You would need to specify this other layout either because you're going to later declare and export an object of the type, or because you are going to declare an object of the type and pass it as a argument to an imported subprogram.